dustinFriesenDev/Trailblazers/README.md

    ```sh
    git clone https://github.com/dustinFriesenDev/Trailblazers
    ```
-3. Install NPM packages
+3. Install NPM packages in the frontend directory of the project
    ```sh
    npm install
    ```
-4. Run backend (IntelliJ is used in the README) to generate tables and fields.
+4. Start backend server (IntelliJ is used in the README) to generate tables and fields.
+(IntelliJ can take a few minutes and then a few more to build and index.)
 5. Open MySQL.
 6. (Right-Click on Windows mouse) Table Data Import Wizard.
 7. Browse to "database" directory at root of the project.